bisq-network/bisq/docs/build.md

    gradlew.bat build
    ```

+   If you prefer to skip tests to speed up the building process, just append _-x test_ to the previous commands.

 ### Important notes

 1. You do _not_ need to install Gradle to build Bisq.
 The `gradlew` shell script will install it for you, if necessary.